The Beginner’s Guide to Social Media Marketing for Small Businesses

 Average daily time spent on social media

 That last number is particularly telling.
 Your potential customers are spending nearly two and a half hours every single day on social media.
 If you’re not showing up in their feeds, someone else is.
 And that someone else is probably your direct competitor down the road.
+Beyond reach, there is a long list of benefits of using social media for your business, from cheaper customer acquisition to direct feedback you simply cannot get anywhere else.

 Choosing the Right Platform (Don’t Try to Be Everywhere)